python/cpython/Doc/library/http.cookiejar.rst

    ``True`` if this cookie was received as an :rfc:`2109` cookie (ie. the cookie arrived in a :mailheader:`Set-Cookie` header, and the value of the Version cookie-attribute in that header was 1).
-This attribute is provided because :mod:`http.cookiejar` may 'downgrade' :rfc:`2109` cookies to Netscape cookies, in which case :attr:`version` is 0.
+This attribute is provided because :mod:`http.cookiejar` may 'downgrade' RFC 2109 cookies to Netscape cookies, in which case :attr:`version` is 0.